Antori91/Home_Automation/README.md

          - Update lines, with the [$$DOMOTICZ_PARAMETER] tag, of iot_ESP8266.js file according to the environment
          - Update Heaters repository and various parameters from line 74 to line 133 of iot_ACS712.js file
          - Update also House thermal characteristics from line 40 to line 44 of iot_ACS712.js file
-         - Edit Crontab to run all the shell scripts at boot
+         - Add tasks to Synology DSM task scheduler or Edit Crontab (Raspberry) to run all the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"
   - Backup the Domoticz database in the main server
   - Install Domoticz in the backup server:
      - Devices: import the main Domoticz database to setup again the devices
-     - Blockly: importing at previous step the main Domoticz database has also import the blocklys.
+     - Blockly: importing at previous step the main Domoticz database also import the blocklys.
 Delete the HeatingOptimizer one
-     - Scripts: copy again all the (modified) scripts and setup again Crontab
+     - Scripts: copy again all the (modified) scripts and edit again Crontab
   -  Install the Cluster feature :
      - Copy the cluster scripts (nodejs and shell) to the backup server
      - Update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize